vmware-ibm-jil/stocktrader-jil-v2/README.md

     -   Check the DB2 access from VM1 - Telnet port 50000
     -   Also can check the JDBC connection through eclipse plugin or Java program

-### Deployment of Stock Trader application components:
+### Deployment of Stock Trader application components

 - Prerequisite: DB2 VM is up and accessible
 - Provision Ubuntu 16.04 VM